 Yes, that’s the third Fender on this list.
 What can we say, Fender knows it’s stuff.
-And it shows in this guitar amp as well.
+And it shows in this

 A bigger, better, more versatile amplifier, able to produce a wide range of sound and different tones.
 It’s one of the few solid-state stage-worthy amplifiers for well under $500.

 You can keep things simple and have that traditional, classic rock sound.
 Or you can play around and find your own voice, trying the different dials and whatnot.

 A great purchase if you’re looking for an all-around

 Buying an amplifier isn’t as simple as it sounds (get it?).
 It can be as personal as buying a

 While nothing beats dedication to your craft and learning how to create tone in your hands, a crisp sound with ringing cleans and heavy basses can inspire you and help you become a better guitarist.

 That’s why it’s important to experiment and try different options.
 Our list offers enough information to know what you should expect from each amplifier.
 The choice is up to you.
 We’ve made sure to include a variety of different amps in order to make it easier for you.
 The price is quite reasonable for the quality you’re getting.

 Now, if you want to know which amp is our favorite, it shouldn’t come as a surprise but it’s a Fender — but we won’t tell you which one!